curcu34/hilldiv/README.md

 ### v1.1
 - Dependent "geiger" package added to the Description document.
+- Magnify issue corrected in pair.dis.plot.r

 # Applications and functions
 ## Data
 All the different applications and functions are reproduced with the data included in this package.
 ````R
 #Load data
 data(bat.diet.otutable)